yuyichao/explore/julia/new_gc/bit_swap.md

 ## GC bits manipulation during important GC procedures

 This is a break down of what we need to do in different parts of the GC.
 The main interfaces of the GC to the rest of the runtime are allocation, write barrier and the collection.
 Newly allocated objects are always clean and has no GC bits set.
-The operations we need to do for the collection and the write barrier are listed below
+The operations we need to do for the collection and the write barrier are listed below.

 ### Collection
 For the description below, mark1 is always the current mark bit when entering